pmndrs/jotai/docs/advanced-recipes/large-objects.md

 > The `splitAtom` utility is useful, when you want to get an atom for each element in a list. [jotai/utils](https://github.com/pmndrs/jotai/blob/master/docs/api/utils.md#splitatom)

 We use this utility for atoms that return arrays as their values, for example the `peopleAtom` we made above returns the people property array, so we can return an atom for each item of that array.
+If the array atom is writable, `splitAtom` returned atoms are going to be writable, if the array atom is read-only, items atoms are going to be read-only too.

 ```jsx
 const peopleAtomsAtom = splitAtom(peopleAtom)